 Unfortunately, we are indoctrinated from birth to be ‘achievers.’
 And since achievement is based on ‘doing,’ it requires our conscious awareness…..
 We are literally forced to use our logical minds from a young age to prove our worthiness in this world.

 So when you are beginning any meditation practice, your ego mind, out of habit, is going to try to distract you, a lot!
-It’s always going to suggest you do things differently, question why you are doing this now, and suggest that you should worry about what’s for dinner, did you feed the cat, or pay the power bill…. anything but remain silent….
+It’s always going to suggest you do things differently, question why you are doing this now, and suggest that you should worry about what’s for dinner, did you feed the cat, or pay the power bill.
+It will throw everything and anything at you to try and make you pay attention to it.

-However, if you just continue and seek nothing, just be at ease and walk, simply aware of any physical, mental, and emotional sensations, without attachment, you will create a space between you and the events that are happening.
+However, if you just continue on your quest, and just return your awareness to ‘the ease of walking’, aware of any physical, mental, and emotional sensations without attachment, you will create a space between you and your busy conscious mind.

 Please share your experiences or any questions you have in the comments section below.
 We can all benefit by learning what has worked for others.